minskylab/blob/README.md

 ### Acknowledgements

-Actually I use some code from [https://github.com/jacwah/oak](Oak) project.
-In the future I document it better.
+Actually I use some code from [https://github.com/jacwah/oak](Oak) project to parse the file structure into tree-like.
+In the future I document this part better.